 ** Headed to Basecamp?
 Check out my Everest Basecamp Packing List **

-I did daily vlogs which will soon be posted to my YouTube channel (please subscribe!), and I will also be sharing a deeper review of our journey here.
+I did daily vlogs which will soon be posted to my YouTube channel (please subscribe!), and I also published a full trip report and Everest Basecamp Planning Guide here.
 In the meantime though, I wanted to share 20 of my favorite Everest Basecamp trek photos to give you a flavor of what there is to see and do in Nepal and get your gears ticking in case we are to offer another one of these trips….(want to come on the next one?
 Leave a comment and tell me where you want to go).

 Ok, now to the Everest Basecamp trek photos!

 Over the course of our Anywhere Plus Everest Base Trek we covered over 50 miles and gained over 9,000 (and it’s even more if you count all of the ups and downs).
 What really surprised me was the diversity in scenery along the trail.
 The first half of trek is heavily forest, consisting of swing bridges, super blue rivers, and occasionally a snow-capped peak would show itself through the clouds.

 The trek to Everest Basecamp isn’t a traditional wilderness experience like trekking in a US National Park, for instance.
 Instead Sherpa settlements and evidence of Buddhism exist all along the trail allowing trekkers to get a glimpse at their culture and traditions.
 On our Anywhere Plus tour, our assistant guide Phura Jangbu Sherpa was from the village of Pangoche.
 There we got to meet with the Lama Geshe and had a wonderful meal of potato pancakes, dal baht (the local sherpa meal), and tea at Jangbu’s house.